I want to understand how to capture content reqiurements quickly

-Like a lot of the artefacts we deliver in our AgilebI approach the Information Product template is updated multiple times as we progress through the process.
+Like a lot of the artefacts, we deliver in our AgileBI Way the Information Product template is updated multiple times as we progress through the process.
 Each time more detail is added to the template as we discover and document it.

 There are four major stages where the Information Product template is updated:

-The Information Product template is updated with more detail to enable it to be included in a sprint.
-This is often done as part of the backlog refinement.
-The aim is to ensure it can be delivered within the sprint (or a number of sprints) that is expected.
+The Information Product template is updated with more detail to enable it to be sized using story points during the backlog refinement.
+The aim is to ensure it can be delivered within the timeframe that is expected.